-CO5: They will be able to demonstrate his verbal and non-verbal communication ability through presentations.
+[CO.5].
+Demonstrate his verbal and non-verbal communication ability through presentations.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam (Summative) End Term Examination 70

 Total 100

 Attendance (Formative) A minimum of 75% Attendance e is required to be maintained by a

 student to be qualified for takin g up the End Semester examination.

 The allowance of 25% includes all types of leaves including medical

 leaves.